silverstripe-archive/silverstripe-workable/README.md

 # Workable for SilverStripe
 Adds Workable API integration to SilverStripe projects.
+See https://workable.readme.io/ for API docs.

 ## Configuration
 First, add your API key using a constant, preferably in your `.env` file.